williamhullender/configure-ad/README.md

 </p>
 <br />

-Now repeat thge steps to Enable the account and try to login.
-You can see that you are able to login now.
+Now repeat these steps to Enable the account and try to log in.
+You can see that you can log in now.

 Congratulations!
-We have setup our Active Directory, created users, and configured Group Policies.
+We have set up our Active Directory, created users, configured Group Policies, and disabled and enabled user accounts.